bryancondor/vscode-java-tostring-to-json/README.md

 ## Release Notes

+### 1.0.5
+- Fix string array and rollback to the previous shortcut on macos

 ### 1.0.4
 - Fix when exists an string with square brakets and update the shortcut to macos